-The North Sea is recognised by the European Union as a key future centre for the European energy transition.
-In particular it will be the home of the world’s largest offshore wind production region – “the Silicon Valley of offshore wind power”, as the Danish energy minister Lars Christian Lilleholt called it in September 2018.
+The European Union recognises the North Sea as a key future centre for the European energy transition.
+In particular, it is intended to be the home of the world’s largest offshore wind production region – “the Silicon Valley of offshore wind power”, as the Danish energy minister Lars Christian Lilleholt called it in September 2018.

 The North Sea countries work together in a North Seas Energy Forum building upon the North Seas Energy Cooperation, which was launched in 2016 and provides a platform for the exchange of knowledge and collaboration on renewable energy projects, grid development and environmental impact assessments.

 The European Commission has estimated that offshore wind from the North Sea can cover 12% of the electric power demand of the entire EU.
-For the countries around the North Sea the numbers are eve higher.
+The numbers are eve higher for the countries around the North Sea.
 The Netherlands may obtain 90% of its electricity from offshore wind in 2050.